DECODED: GEN ALPHA EDITION

 67

-Starting off at number one, we had “67” or as this kids say “ SIXSEVEEEEEN”
+Starting off at number one, we had “67” or as the kids say “ SIXSEVEEEEEN”

 BOP